👀 Solink Secure Summit 2025 is open for registration.

 A famous statistician said “you can make data say whatever you want it to”.
 But the way to prevent that and maintain objectivity is with context.

 Imagine you’re a retail store manager and you’ve found a case of internal fraud when auditing the transactions.
 You confront the employee in question who says “it wasn’t me, someone stole my employee card and used it for this transaction.”
-It’s easy to argue against limited data but if you had the surveillance videoand transactional evidence side by side, there would be no question.
+It’s easy to argue against limited data but if you had the security videoand transactional evidence side by side, there would be no question.

 Key Takeaways: Video Analytics Improves Your Business